VUSN Academic Policies/Regulations

 Students will be dismissed if:

 - Previously placed on probation and the student’s record warrants another probation.
-A student may be placed on probation only once during their entire program of studies.
+A student may be placed on probation only once during their entire program of study.

-- A second course grade (may be a repeat course or a second course) is an Unsatisfactory or less than a B-.
+- A second course grade (such as a repeat course or a second course) is an Unsatisfactory, Fail, or less than a B-.

 - Unsatisfactory progress toward the degree is being made and improvement is judged unlikely.

-When a student is placed on probation or dismissed, letters are sent to the student, the student’s adviser, and the academic director.
-If a student cannot improve their grade point average because the needed course cannot be repeated in the following semester, the student will be continued on probation if satisfactory completion of the course in a subsequent semester will give the student at least a 3.0 cumulative grade point average.
+When a student is placed on probation or dismissed, letters are sent to the student, the student’s adviser, and the academic dean or director.
+If a student cannot improve their grade point average to at least a 3.0 the following semester because the needed course cannot be repeated in the following semester, the student will be continued on probation until the course is repeated.

-REGULATIONS: APPEAL PROCESS FOR MN, MSN, OR DNP SAAA COMMITTEE PROBATION / DISMISSAL DECISIONS
+REGULATIONS: APPEAL PROCESS FOR MN, MSN, OR DNP SAAP COMMITTEE PROBATION / DISMISSAL DECISIONS

 Grounds for Appeal:

-Any VUSN student who has been subject to academic action (i.e., probation or dismissal) by the Student Admissions and Academic Affairs (SAAA) Committee may petition for a review of the determination based on at least one of the following grounds:
+Any VUSN student who has been subject to academic action (i.e., probation or dismissal) by the Student Admissions and Academic Progression (SAAP) Committee may petition for a review of the determination based on at least one of the following grounds:

 - The academic action was not applied according to the published academic policies.

-- There was insufficient information to support the determination of the SAAA Committee.
+- There was insufficient information to support the determination of the SAAP Committee.

-- New information that was not reasonably available for the initial presentation to the SAAA Committee has been made available, and the introduction of which may affect the Committee’s determination.
+- New information that was not reasonably available for the initial presentation to the SAAP Committee has been made available, and the introduction of which may affect the Committee’s determination.

 Steps for Submission of an Appeal: